iampraveen08/MediConnect/README.md

 Your gateway to secure and hassle-free doctor bookings.

-Find trusted doctors, view availability, and book appointments instantly—convenient, reliable healthcare at your fingertips, anytime you need it.
+Find trusted doctorModel, view availability, and book appointments instantly—convenient, reliable healthcare at your fingertips, anytime you need it.

 ![MediConnect](https://github.com/iampraveen08/MediConnect/blob/main/frontend/src/assets/)